-Each and every asset has their own defining guidelines in terms of their treatment by the Trustee and as said in our last blog, a lot of myths exist, some from people who should know better.
+Each and every asset has their own defining guidelines in terms of their treatment by the Trustee and a lot of myths exist, some from people who should know better.

-Recently a client lost sleep for over 6 months when her legal advisor stated that in Bankruptcy she would lose her home without considering the facts.
-There was massive pressure to bear with this WRONG backdrop.
-These facts not considered, which can influence the outcome of Bankruptcy:
+Recently, a client lost sleep for over 6 months when her legal advisor stated that in Bankruptcy she would lose her home without considering the facts.
+There was massive pressure to bear with this WRONG information.
+The facts not considered, which can influence the outcome of Bankruptcy:

 - House was in negative equity,

 Getting the Right Advice is Key: